 We’ve always believed in the values of equality, honesty and openness, self-help and self-responsibility, democracy, solidarity and caring for others.
 Our founders wrote these terms into our policies right from the start.
 It’s what makes Chelmsford Star a ‘society’ rather than simply any other business.

-For instance, our female members have always been able to vote in our elections, as early as 50 years before the suffrage movement.
+For instance, our female members have always been able to vote in our elections, fifty years before the suffrage movement.
 We have a long record of equal pay, an even gender mix, and we were one of the first organisations in Essex to have a female president.
 Our annual dividend payout is based on everyone having an equal share in our business, and has always ensured members are rewarded based on their involvement, not on their background, demographic or circumstances.

-We do this because Chelmsford Star Co-op was designed specifically for this reason.
-People helping people, since 1867.
+We do this because we chose to, and because Chelmsford Star Co-op was designed specifically for this reason.